boyter/freemoz/README.md

 No reliance on external services.
 As such it will do its own user management.

-Going to use Java 8 as the runtime envrionment using Spark (http://sparkjava.com/) framework.
-This means it will be possible to run Freemoz on any machine capable of running Java.
+Going to use Go as the language.
+This means it will be possible to run Freemoz on any machine.
 Going to use SQLite as the database.
 This means that there is no external database requirement, however in the interests of scale must ensure that it is possible to switch this out at a later date.